wsphillips/Conductor.jl/docs/src/basics.md

 @named leak = IonChannel(Leak, max_g = 0.3mS/cm^2)
 reversals = Equilibria([Na => 50.0mV, K => -77.0mV, Leak => -54.4mV])
 ```
 We also need to model current injection to stimulate spiking.
-We'll declare an extra current
+We'll declare a new primitive
-and use the resulting symbolic to write an equation describing what the value of the
+current and use the resulting symbolic to write an equation describing what the value of the
 electrode current should be.

 ```@example gate_example; continued = true